Last updated on July 24, 2021

 A practical way to generate affiliate commissions on Instagram is to add a link to your website or blog.
 Many affiliate marketers use IG as a traffic source.
 As traffic flows to your site, visitors will discover your content and stumble upon affiliate links.
 You might even create a unique URL and welcome page for your IG traffic.
 For example, digitalfodder.com/instagram.
 Your welcome page could acknowledge your presence on IG and provide a brief intro about you and your offerings.
 For example,

 Thanks for visiting my IG profile.
 I’m an online marketer, author, and advisor.
 Check out my content for marketing, self-publishing, money, WordPress, and working online tips.

 3. Link to a Landing Page

 Many affiliate marketers direct traffic to a landing page, i.e., a one-page website for e-commerce, event/webinar registration, and list building.
 I use a landing page to grow my email list.
 I offer a list of top and profitable WordPress affiliate programs.
 When someone subscribes, he or she enters my marketing funnel.
 A marketing funnel is a process of turning leads into buyers, customers, and clients as illustrated below.
 Search for “marketing funnel” to explore variations.

 Many marketers use automated email and drip sequences to introduce affiliate products and services to their subscribers.
-I use an auto-response sequence through MailerLite, a top-rated email marketing service, and a fantastic alternative to MailChimp.
-You could send new subscribers three to five automated emails over a period of weeks/months and include affiliate links where applicable.
-Additionally, many marketers using landing page builders like Leadpages to get subscribers and sales.
+I use an auto-response sequence through MailerLite, a top-rated email marketing service.
+You could send new subscribers three to five automated emails over a period of weeks/months and include affiliate links.
+Additionally, many marketers using landing page builders like GetResponse to get subscribers and sales.